abdulmanafpv/Machine-Learning-Projects/README.md

     A model for predicting a patient is malignant or non malignant.

     Logistic Regression is used for this classification.
-3) Identify Advertisment Contents in Website.
+3) Identify Advertisment in a Webpage.

     Built a model for classify Advertisment or Article content in Websites.